Francis Escudero: Personal life

 Escudero married Christine Elizabeth Flores, who is a singer and stage actress, in 1999.
 They have two children, fraternal twins, Quino and Chesi, born September 7, 2007.
-They separated after six years marriage and were granted a civil annulment in 2011.
+They separated after ten years of marriage and were granted a civil annulment in 2011.
 Escudero has custody of their two children.

 In 2012, the senator began dating local actress and TV talk show host Heart Evangelista.
 Their engagement was announced in August 2014, a few months after Escudero obtained Church annulment of his first marriage.
 On February 15, 2015, Evangelista and Escudero married on Balesin Island, off the coast of Polillo, Quezon.

 In May 2018, Evangelista announced that she and Escudero were expecting their first child together.
 In the same month, however, one of the twins she was carrying was lost to a miscarriage.
 In June 2018, Evangelista announced that she suffered yet another miscarriage, losing the last of her twins.

 While protesting against the presidency of Arroyo, Escudero was chanted as "Bamboo" by other protesters due to some facial similarities to Bamboo, a Filipino singer and former vocalist of Rivermaya.
 Because of facial similarities, many memes were created about it.
 The two finally met in 2022 and netizens made fun of it.

 On their ninth wedding anniversary on February 15, 2024, Escudero and Evangelista renewed their vows at Balesin Royal Villa, also in Balesin Island.

 Escudero is a fan of actor Fernando Poe Jr., having claimed in 2004 to have watched nearly every film starring Poe.